This homemade granola is packed with a ton of wonderful ingredients that make it both super healthy and delicious.

 When I asked my mom for the recipe, she said she didn’t have one.
 You know how it is with mothers and grandmothers, especially when it comes to cooking things that don’t require an exact science.
 They “feel” the recipe rather than following an exact one, and they’ve been doing this for so long that it’s just natural to them.
 They quickly throw all the ingredients together without even thinking, and each time she makes her granola, it turns out superb.

-I asked her if she could measure everything the next time she made it so that I could share it with all of you (xoxo), so I ended up with her messy list of ingredients, but no instructions 🙂 I had to call her for those, but I’m sure you’ll find that the small hassle was worth passing on this amazing granola.
+I asked her if she could measure everything the next time she made it so that I could share it with all of you, so I ended up with her messy list of ingredients, but no instructions.
+I had to call her for those, but I’m sure you’ll find that the small hassle was worth passing on this amazing granola.
 Thanks, mom!

 Granola is really about personal taste.
 You could omit most of the ingredients (except for the oats and sweetener) or replace them with others that you like better, and it would still turn out wonderful.
 Dried fruit, nuts, seeds – anything you like can go in.
 Many granola recipes I have contain only a few ingredients that go well together, but in this granola, you basically add everything you like.

 My friend was here the other day, tasting some of this granola, and she immediately took a photo of the recipe mom attached to it.
 She said she couldn’t believe granola could be that good, and that her mom’s granola doesn’t come anywhere close to this one.
-For that reason, I kept my friend’s name out this time. 😉
+I promised her that I wouldn’t tell her.

 - 3 cups old-fashioned oats